michelp/metagration/README.md

                   4 |            1 | 2020-05-13 23:13:02.848043+00 | 2020-05-13 23:13:02.850642+00 |  505 | 4|1|2020-05-13|23:13:02.848043+00 | 0/18459C0
                   1 |            4 | 2020-05-13 23:13:02.852157+00 | 2020-05-13 23:13:02.858205+00 |  505 | 1|4|2020-05-13|23:13:02.852157+00 | 0/1846790

-Before each metagration a recovery restore point is created with [`pg_create_restore_point`](https://www.postgresql.org/docs/12/functions-admin.html#FUNCTIONS-ADMIN-BACKUP) and can be used for Point In Time Recovery and other recovery tasks.
+Before each metagration a recovery restore point is created with [`pg_create_restore_point`](https://www.postgresql.org/docs/12/functions-admin.html#FUNCTIONS-ADMIN-BACKUP) and can be used for Point In Time Recovery to the point just before the migration and other recovery tasks.
+The current transaction id is also saved.

-## Who migrates the migrators?
+## Docker Entrypoint

+Metagrations can be used easily from docker entry points.

+## Import and Exporting

 The obvious question is, if metagrations are stored procedures that makes DDL changes, who CREATEs the metagrations?
-Why you do of course!
+They can be created programatically as shown above with `new_script`, or they can be import and exported using any SQL client or tool.

 You can still check your metagrations into source control and stream them into a new database when you initialize it, then call `metagrate.run()`.

+Because metagrations are in-database, they are dumped and restored when the database is backed up.

 Since this process is *decoupled* from the actual migration, it can be done using any of the many database management tools for